-Are you thinking about using an FHA loan to buy a home in Seattle, Washington in 2019 or 2020?
+Are you thinking about using an FHA loan to buy a home in Seattle, Washington in 2020?
 Do you have questions about how the program works, or what it takes to qualify?
 You’ve come to the right place.
-Our Seattle FHA loan guide for 2019 and 2020 addresses some of the most common questions among home buyers who are considering the program.
+Our Seattle FHA loan guide for 2020 addresses some of the most common questions among home buyers who are considering the program.

 What Is an FHA Loan?